Learn why you should (still) write blogs for your business, and the benefits of regular blogging

 All of these activities are about keeping your audience engaged with your brand.
 Keeping your brand top-of-mind and ensuring that they are pulling as many new people into the conversation as possible.

 Blog content can also be re-purposed.
 An awesome listicle or how-to blog article can be turned into an infographic, which can be used in your email marketing campaign.
 You can then jump on your Instagram story and give a teaser for the article and drive them to your website to see the full thing.
 And when you post it on your social media feeds?
 Mine the questions and comments that people leave to identify new topics and themes to write about on your blog!
+This is all part of social media management – feeding content into your feeds, and then using the engagement to create new ideas and build off what you’ve already created.

 The content marketing ‘machine’ has a snow-ball effect.
 The more you write and put out into the world, the more engagement you’ll get.
 And the more engagement you get, the more ideas and request for additional content you’ll get.